Let’s talk homelessness, this time with our next generation.

 - Homeless is a situation, not a label.
 Even the semantics of “people who are homeless” vs. “homeless people” make a difference.

 - Giving money is a personal choice.
-If you want to give cash to someone on the street, do it.
-If you prefer, carry coffee cards or other gift cards that might allow for a warm meal and a dry place to enjoy it.
+Want to give cash to someone on the street?
+Do it.
+You could also carry coffee cards or other gift cards that might allow for a warm meal and a dry place to enjoy it.
 If you decide to give neither, you can use it as a chance to talk with your older kids about the other giving you do—both of your time and money.
 Your conversation will carry further than you’d like.

 Because you’re taking the time to read this already shows that you care.
-Check your own knowledge of the current state of homelessness with this short quiz and stay up on the latest with us on Facebook.
+Subscribe to our Live United newsletter for real ways you can get involved.
 And check out these 5 ways to teach your kids to care about their community.